 The Company's business involves a high degree of risk.
 You should carefully consider the risks described below and all of the information contained in this MD&A and the audited Consolidated Financial Statements of the Company.
 The risks and uncertainties described below are not the only risks and uncertainties that we face.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.
-If any of those risks actually occurs, our business, financial condition, results of operations and cash flow would suffer.
+If any of those risks occurs, our business, financial condition, results of operations and cash flow would suffer.
 The risks discussed below also include forward-looking statements, and our actual results may differ substantially from those discussed in these forward-looking statements.
 See Forward-Looking Statements & Risks Notice.

-There are material risks and uncertainties associated with rehabilitation activities resulting from the Mount Polley Breach which may adversely affect our business.
+There are material risks and uncertainties associated with rehabilitation activities resulting from the August 4, 2014 tailings dam breach at the Mount Polley mine ("Mount Polley Breach") which may adversely affect our business.